microsoft/autogen/python/packages/autogen-core/docs/src/index.md

 <!-- ## Community

-Information about the community that leads, supports, and develops AGNext.
+Information about the community that leads, supports, and develops AutoGen.

 ```{toctree}
 :maxdepth: 2